Goob-Station/goobsite/src/content/posts/changelog01/index.md

 ![Resprite](./retex.png) ![Vendors](./vendors.gif)

 All sprites from EE have been ported over to Goobstation, this helps us along quite a bit with our plan to change all sprites to their Paradise Station counterparts.
-## Survival Box Rework - Durk & gtheglorius
+## Survival Box Rework - Durk & gtheglorious
 ![SurvivalBoxRework](./survivalbox.png)
 The survival box has been effectively useless since the new inventory system was released.
 When a player takes a single item out of it, it becomes garbage that takes up too much space.
 This reworks the survival box to a slot-based system, and takes up a 2x2 space instead of 3x3, meaning it stays useful for much longer.